gwenbiophys/NaiveDynamics.jl/docs/src/tutorial.md

 With a specification and an array of positions, we construct a bvh, along with related reusable data.

-Finally, neighbor traverse will test the overlap of each element of the `myposition` vector in a time efficient way, using the BVH constructed before, and return a list of neighbors.
+Finally, neighbor traverse will test the overlap of each element of the `myposition` vector --which has been transformed into the position field of the ```TreeData``` structure-- in a time efficient way, using the BVH constructed before, and return a list of neighbors.
 This list is a tuple with 3 components: index to first element of `myposition`, index to second element, and the Euclidean distance between them.